Types of Permit

 A carer’s permit is not registered to a particular vehicle and may be used by different carers visiting the property concerned.
-Only one carer’s permit can be issued to a property (address) and any property having a carer’s permit is ineligible to apply for a resident’s permit.
-A household having a carer’s permit; can still apply for visitors permits.
+Only one carer’s permit can be issued to a property (address) and any property having a carer’s permit can also apply for residents or visitors permits.

 Where multi-occupancy care homes are involved additional permits could be made available if considered appropriate by the Council.

 Hotel & Guest House Visitor Permit